SixPaths18/Python-Projects/README.md

 ### Hangman
 A simple Turtle-based Hangman game where you guess letters to save the stick figure from being drawn completely!

+### Golden Fibonacci Spiral
+Draws a white Fibonacci spiral on a black background using Python's Turtle graphics.